zhudotexe/kani/docs/engines.rst

 .. seealso::

-    The source code of the :class:`.VicunaEngine`, which uses the HuggingEngine.
+    The source code of the :class:`.LlamaEngine`, which uses the HuggingEngine.

 .. autoclass:: kani.engines.huggingface.base.HuggingEngine
     :noindex: